Description of Volunteer Positions

 Volunteer Credit: Full Day

 This job involved buying the makings for approximately 45 lunches, making the lunches and delivering them to the lodge the morning of the race.
-Receipts for your purchases are submitted to the CMAC treasurer for reimbursements along with an filled out Volunteer expense report.
+Receipts for your expenses are submitted to the CMAC treasurer using Ramp (see instructions).

 Banner Organizer